Gareth Rhys appointed to the Welsh Government Public Law B Panel of Counsel - Jan 2026

 - R (Akinsanya) v Secretary of State for the Home Department [2022] EWCA Civ 37 concerning the definition of Zambrano carers in the context of the European Union Settlement Scheme.

-- R (Palmer) v Northern Derbyshire Magistrates' Court [2021] EWHC 3013 (Admin), a judicial review concerning whether an administrator appointed under Part II of the Insolvency Act 1986 is an "officer" of the company within the meaning of the phrase "director, manager, secretary or other similar officer of the body corporate" so as to fall within s194(3) of the Trade Union and Labour Relations (Consolidation) Act 1992.
+- R (Palmer) v Northern Derbyshire Magistrates' Court [2021] EWHC 3013 (Admin), a judicial review concerning whether an administrator appointed under Part II of the Insolvency Act 1986 is an "officer" of the company so as to fall within s194(3) of the Trade Union and Labour Relations (Consolidation) Act 1992.

-Gareth has been instructed as junior counsel to the UK Covid-19 Inquiry since his appointment by Baroness Hallett in 2023.
+Gareth was instructed as junior counsel to the UK Covid-19 Inquiry.
 He was initially instructed on Module 2, working on core political and administrative governance and decision-making for the UK, including the initial response, the implementation of non-pharmaceutical interventions, central government decision making, political and civil service performance as well as the effectiveness of relationships with governments in the devolved administrations and local and voluntary sectors.
-He is currently instructed on Module 9 looking at the economic support for business, jobs, the self-employed, vulnerable people, and those on benefits, and the impact of key economic interventions.
+He was then instructed on Module 9 looking at the economic support for business, jobs, the self-employed, vulnerable people, and those on benefits, and the impact of key economic interventions.

 Gareth accepts instructions on environmental law matters, including actions in nuisance and environmental judicial review.
 He has advised on a claim for nuisance in respect of a mushroom substrate manufacturing facility and a judicial review of the issue of tree felling licenses by the Forestry Commission.